Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% img src="d3js_homepage_screenshot.png" alt="d3js homepage screenshot" %}

-Ultimately, to make serious, professional grade charts and curated data visualizations, we needed a robust and extensive library that is compatible with Sveltekit.
+Ultimately, to make serious professional grade charts and curated data visualizations, we needed a robust and extensive library that is compatible with Sveltekit.
 That ultimately lead us to [D3](https://d3js.org/).

 From the D3.js website: